sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 42 of creating useless commits every other day ✔️~~
 ~~Day 43 of creating useless commits every other day ✔️~~
 ~~Day 44 of creating useless commits every other day ✔️~~
+~~Day 45 of creating useless commits every other day ✔️~~
-Day 45 of creating useless commits every other day ✔️
+Day 46 of creating useless commits every other day ✔️